 - Induces apoptosis without generating heat sufficient to result in off-target cell damage

 - Allows for targeting of specific cellular structures, surface markers, and membranes

 The global nanomedicine market was projected to be around $100 billion in 2016 and is expected to reach US$135 billion by 2021.
 Nanoparticle platforms able to target and treat specific cells in vivo hold significant commercial potential across a broad range of cancers.

 - Zhang E et al. (2014) Dynamic magnetic fields remote-control apoptosis via nanoparticle rotation.
 ACS Nano (PubMed link)

 STAGE OF DEVELOPMENT

-Moritz F. Kircher, MD, PhD, Laboratory Head, Memorial Hospital Research Laboratories; Assistant Attending, Memorial Hospital, MSK
+Moritz F. Kircher, MD, PhD, former Laboratory Head, Memorial Hospital Research Laboratories; former Assistant Attending, Memorial Hospital, MSK

 MSK Internal Code: SK2014-060